Market AnalysisJuly 25, 202515 min read

 • Series B: £30-50M for enterprise features and expansion

-• Market advantage: No player exceeds 5% share, creating favorable entry conditions
+• Market advantage: No vendor dominates the fragmented SME segment, creating favourable entry conditions

 UK ConstructionProject Management SoftwareMarket AnalysisSME TechnologyDigital Transformation